 How to Arrive in Hallstatt From Salzburg

-Park your car in the car park (you cannot miss it, and you cannot enter Hallstatt in your own car) and then walk 10 minutes to the town center (there is also a shuttle bus, but I recommend just walking, as it is just a few minutes and the buses don’t run often).
+- Park your car in the car park.
+You cannot miss it.
+You will come across it if you are “in front” of Hallstatt.
+You are not allowed to drive into Hallstatt with a car.
+Then walk 10 minutes to the town center.
+There is also a shuttle bus, but I recommend just walking, as it is just a few minutes and the buses don’t run often.

-Okay, you have finally made it to the activities for your trip to Hallstatt.
+Okay, you have finally made it to the best things to do in Hallstatt.

 Stroll the Lake Promenade